Innoactive/Hub-Tutorial-Unity-Project/README.md

   <img width="75%" src="./Documentation/Images/Chapter7_XMLMenuWizard.png">
 </p>

 After you clicked _Create Menu_ the XML description of your new menu will be created in ```Assets > Menu > Resources```.
 Additionally, a ScriptableObject _TutorialMenuBundleSource_ is created in ```Assets > Menu```.
 Next choose _Set Menu for current Scene_.
 You will see in your _[HUB_MENU_SETUP]_ GameObject that your XML menu is set in the Runtime Menu Setup.
 This currently is just a copy of the default menu.
 Open your menu and also the HubDefaultMenu (```Assets > Extensions > hub-sdk > SDK > UI > Menu > Resources > Menu > HubDefaultMenu.xml```) for reference.

-The first step of extending the menu is to actually include the Main Menu section.
-Create a new _Menu_ within your XML description and give it the Id _MainMenu_ and extend the Hub.MainMenu.
+Make sure you have a _MainMenu_ section which extends _Hub.MainMenu_.
 The Hub Menu Setup as a matter of fact references the _MainMenu_ within the TutorialMenu.xml, thus you actually need to provide this.
 You can leave it empty but need to provide this section.

-The next step to really include new things in your custom menu, is to add your flashlight as a new tool.
+The first step to extending your custom menu, is to add your flashlight as a new tool.
 Before we can do this we need to add it as a Resource.
 Remove the Default Context Menu Actions (but leave the custom ones) from your flashlight object in the scene and save it as a new Prefab in ```Assets > Resources > Prefabs``` (create a new folder).
 We do not need the Default Actions anymore because they are automatically added when the object is spawned from the menu.
+You can delete the flashlight in the scene now.

 To properly show the flashlight within the menu a thumbnail is useful.
 Duplicate the _clean_ Flashlight from the Prefabs folder which does not have any scripts, rename it to _FlashlightThumbnail_ and move it to the just created Resources Prefab folder.
 Reset its position to (0, 0, 0) and set rotation to (-35, -35, 0).
 This way it will look a bit more fancy when displayed in the menu.
 Also remove every collider on the object and all of its children.

 Now open your _TutorialMenu.xml_ and the _TutorialMenu_ToDos.xml_ to see what is to do to show the flashlight in the menu and actually spawn it on click.
-We also suggest opening the _HubDefaultMenu.xml_ for reference.
+As said before, we also suggest opening the _HubDefaultMenu.xml_ for reference.

-First extend the _ToolsMenu_ section by extending as well as replacing the _Hub.ToolsMenu_ to keep all its elements but to add new ones.
+First extend the _ToolsMenu_ section by extending as well as replacing the _Hub.ToolsMenu_ to keep all its elements but to be able to add new ones.
 Then add a new _MenuItem_ which is actually a _DefaultResourceSpawnButton_ with an Id and make sure it is always placed first.
 Furthermore, include the flashlight resource, a description text ("Flashlight") and the thumbnail.
 This will do exactly what it says: Create a button with the thumbnail as icon and the text as _title_ which spawns the created prefab on click. _Hint:_ Keep in mind, you can always peek into the implementation of the default menu.

+Run your application and try out your new tool spawned from the Tools section of your menu.
+You will also see that it has all context menu actions.

+You can customize your menu even further by adding your own submenus to it.
+The goal is to have a submenu of the main menu that has multiple buttons which teleports the user to certain positions in the scene.
+Open the _CustomTeleportMenu_ script which already inherits from _Menu_ and _IMenuProvider_.
+Implement the ToDo's for chapter 8 and ignore the ones from chapter 12 which we will tackle later on to extend this feature.